 - Effective date.
 The new pay rules go in to effect December 1, 2016.
 For employers with workweeks that will span either side of the deadline, the change must be in place for the beginning of the workweek that includes December 1, 2016.

 We will issue a more detailed article after the text of the final rule is released in the Federal Register.
-Meanwhile, if you have questions about the application of the new salary rules please call one of our employment attorneys.
+Meanwhile, if you have questions about the application of the new salary rules please call one of our employment lawyers.